-- This project translates or develops the student’s scholarly and/or pedagogical work by bringing it to a public audience and/or community context.
+- The project translates or develops the student’s scholarly and/or pedagogical work by bringing it to a public audience and/or community context.

 - The project demonstrates collaborative practice and an equitable distribution of labor.
-Good collaborative practice includes outlining clear lines of communication, suitable distribution of responsibility, and articulating mutual benefit(s) to all parties of to the collaboration.
+Good collaborative practice includes:

 - Quality and salience of the project’s benefits to the student(s) beyond advancing their dissertation research.